-There is so many delicious filling you can add in these thumbprint cookies.
+There is so many delicious filling you can add to these thumbprint cookies.
 My favorite fillings are below:

 - Chia seed jam – for a healthy thumbprint cookie recipe, use homemade chia seed jam as a filling.
 Plus, if you use refined sugar-free chia jam, these will be paleo thumbprint cookies approved too!
-The best flavor to goes with almonds are raspberry, apricot, and strawberry.
+The best flavors to go with almonds are raspberry, apricot, and strawberry.

-- Peanut butter and jam – add half peanut butter, half jam to make peanut butter jam thumbprint cookies.
+- Peanut butter and jam – add half peanut butter and half jam to make peanut butter jam thumbprint cookies.

-- Melted dark chocolate – simply melt vegan chocolate chips.
+- Melted dark chocolate – melt vegan chocolate chips.

 - Cookie side cracks – this happens all the time when you press the cookie dough to form the thumbprint shape.
 If you don’t like the cracked aspect, wet your fingers and rub them around the cookie to smooth the surface.